Lichen simplex chronicus

-Lichen simplex chronicus is thick leathery skin with exaggerated skin markings caused by sudden itching and excessive rubbing and scratching.
+Lichen simplex chronicus (LSC) is thick leathery skin with exaggerated skin markings caused by sudden itching and excessive rubbing and scratching.
 It generally results in small bumps, patches, scratch marks and scale.
 It typically affects the neck, scalp, upper eyelids, ears, palms, soles, ankles, wrists, genital areas and bottom.
 It often develops gradually and the scratching becomes a habit.

 Signs and symptoms

 People burdened with LSC report pruritus, followed by uncontrollable scratching of the same body region, excessively.
 Most common sites of LSC are the sides of the neck, the scalp, ankles, vulva, pubis, scrotum, and extensor sides of the forearms.
 However, due to the stigma associated with chronic scratching, some patients will not admit to chronic rubbing or abrasion.
 The skin may become thickened and hyperpigmented (lichenified) as a direct result of chronic excoriation.
 Typically this period of increased scratching is associated with stressors.

 Causes

 This is a skin disorder characterized by a self-perpetuating scratch-itch cycle: